 If you look inside the newly-created my-project folder, you will

-find two crates: contract
+find two crates: contract and tests.
+This is a

 complete basic smart contract that saves a value, passed as an argument,

 on the blockchain.
-The tests
+The tests crate provides a runtime

 environment of the Casper virtual machine, and a basic smart contract